Common Language Runtime (CLR) in C#

 - Provides support to use the components that developed in other .NET programming languages.

-- It allows the creation of the scalable and multithreaded applications in an easier way as a developer has no need to think about the memory management and security issues.
+- It allows easy creation of scalable and multithreaded applications, as the developer has no need to think about the memory management and security issues.